AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 Your add-on will allow users to create a variable number of rows and columns, control the spacing between them (known as the _gutter_), and apply color overlays.

+### Timestamp

+This tutorial has been written by Davide Barranca, software developer and author from Italy.
+It's been first published on November 5th, 2023.

 ### Prerequisites

+- Familiarity with HTML, CSS, JavaScript.
-- Familiarity with HTML, CSS, JavaScript and the Adobe Express add-ons environment.
-If you need a refresher, follow the [quickstart](/guides/getting_started/quickstart.md) guide.
+- Familiarity with the Adobe Express add-ons environment; if you need a refresher, follow the [quickstart](/guides/getting_started/quickstart.md) guide.
 - An Adobe Express account; use your existing Adobe ID or create one for free.
 - Node.js version 16 or newer.